pratiksharan/RamenMenu/README.md

 - How to structure a responsive website using **HTML**.
 - Styling layouts effectively with **CSS**.
-- Designing a clean interface that is both functional and visually appealing.
+- Designing a clean interface that is both functional and **visually appealing**.